 (Fc).
 The 0 dBr level is the maximum power spectral density measured in the 26 dB occupied bandwidth of the channel.
 The measurements of transmit spectral density are made using a 100 kHz resolution bandwidth and a 30 kHz video bandwidth.

+Note that the emission bandwidth of OFDM modulated signal under FCC part-15 subpart E is determined by measuring the width of the signal between two points, one below the carrier center frequency and one above the carrier center frequency, that are 26 dB down relative to the maximum level of the modulated carrier.

 8.2.6 TLV Values